the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-Now you would be able to access the input DOM element.
-In the example of the focus use case it wouldn't help you, because you have no lifecycle method in a functional stateless component to trigger the focus.
-But in the future you might come across other use cases where it can make sense to use a functional stateless component with the `ref` attribute.
+Now we can access the input DOM element.
+In our case it wouldn't help much since there's no lifecycle method in a functional stateless component to trigger the focus.
+In the future, though, you may encounter cases where it makes sense to use a functional stateless component with the `ref` attribute.

 ### Exercises